codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-window-document.md

 <script src="https://gist.github.com/codenart/aa7a6dc4dbebbec9b599516a29922554.js">
 </script>

-Related to redirecting user to another address, another member of `window` which is named `history` is also frequently used. -
+Related to redirecting user to another address, another member `window.history` is also frequently used. -
 [History Reference](https://developer.mozilla.org/en-US/docs/Web/API/History)

 `JS code:`
 <script src="https://gist.github.com/codenart/1e3ddf8d4dc9541ea8cee97694a8efab.js">
 </script>

-The most commonly used one is the object `document` which model the HTML document and allow us to manipulate the document.
-We're gonna make separated section for it. - [Document Reference](https://developer.mozilla.org/en-US/docs/Web/API/document)
+The most commonly used one is `window.document` which model the HTML document and allow us to manipulate the document.
+We're gonna save it for the next section. - [Document Reference](https://developer.mozilla.org/en-US/docs/Web/API/document)

-So, that was about bundled variables of the object `window`.
-Let's checkout some bundled functions before talking about the object `document`.
+Let's checkout some bundled functions which are commonly used.